chaddro/EasyPopulate-4.0/README.txt

 		"Color" with "red,green,blue" as one option name/value pair "Color" with "cyan,magenta,yellow" as another option name/value pair.
 	   Internally, Zen Cart knows these are two distinct options names, but this info is not available to the user.
-(It would have been better to have a unique Options Name, and associated Options Display Name which in turn could be language specific).
+(It may have been better to have a unique Options Name, and associated Options Display Name which in turn could be language specific).
 	c) For this reason, the products_options_name_1 must be unique, meaning you CAN have "Colors" but the associated options_values set will be the sum of the example above: { red,green,blue,cyan,magenta,yellow }.
 	   (This is information in the database.
-The product will still only show the attributes assigned.)
+The individual product will still only show the attributes assigned.)
 	d) It is generally easier to work with and understand the attributes if there is one option name that has multiple option values associated with it, but